Lung

 Board review style question #1

 A 55 year old woman had a lower left lobectomy showing a well circumscribed flesh colored tumor.
-Histologic details are shown in the image below.
+Histologic details are shown in the image above.
 Regarding this entity, which of the following statements is true?

 1. CDX2 is usually negative in the lung and is useful to differentiate from a metastasis of an intestinal origin